aimeos/aimeos-docs/src/admin/jqadm/implement-panels.md

 ## Navigation

-To add your panel to the left navigation bar, your have to overwrite the `admin/jqadm/navbar` configuration setting and add your panel name at the appropriate position:
+To add your panel to the left navigation bar, you have to overwrite the `admin/jqadm/navbar` configuration setting and add your panel name at the appropriate position:

 ```php
 return [